PureLmnz/Cloud-Admin-Proj/README.md

 - 👀 I’m interested in scaling my front end web development skills and continuing to live a life i am passionate about.
 - 🌱 I’m currently learning ...
-Front end development before scaling to back end and blockchain dev
+Front end development (html, css js, bootstrap , react solidity )before scaling fullstack and blockchain dev
-- 💞️ I’m looking to collaborate on essentially any project that could advance my skillset and knowledge which at this point is just about anything
+- 💞️ I’m looking to collaborate on essentially any project or task that could advance my skillset and knowledge, that i can ultimately grow my
+- programming skills daily!
 - 📫 i can be reached via PureLmnz@Gmail.com

 <!---